-4.3.5.3 Transfer Characteristics
+4.4.3 Transfer Characteristics

 The transfer characteristics describe how the luminance, or brightness, is encoded in the signal.

-Unless you are measuring a high dynamic range (HDR) signal, this will be set to SDR.
-If the source is an HDR10, SMPTE 2084 or HDR10+ signal, this should be set to HDR10 (max 10,000 nits).
-If it is an HLG signal, it should be set to HLG (max 1000 nits).
+- Unless you are measuring a high dynamic range (HDR) signal, this should be set to SDR. - If the source is an HDR10, SMPTE 2084 or HDR10+ signal, this should be set to PQ/HDR10 (max 10,000 nits). - If it is an HLG signal, it should be set to HLG (max 1000 nits).

-4.3.6 Turning Off Background Programs in Linux
+4.5 Turning Off Background Programs in Linux

-If 2110Scope is likely to be run with mostly with no direct interaction from the keyboard, and if there is a screen saver/power saver/sleep mode/kernel update set to run, these background programs can cause 2110Scope to crash.
+If 4KScope is likely to be run with mostly with no direct interaction from the keyboard, and if there is a screen saver/power saver/sleep mode/kernel update set to run, these background programs can cause 4KScope to crash.